 Core stabilization exercises may vary between patients, depending on the diagnosis.
 For example, patients with low back pain due to spinal stenosis may be given different exercises and directions than those with a disc herniation.
 This is because these two patient populations have different movements that could worsen their condition.
 Therefore it is vital for patients, especially with low back pain, to seek professional help from a physical therapist to strengthen core muscles and reduce pain.

 The 1st thing physical therapists perform is an initial evaluation to determine which exercises would be the most effective to improve your condition.
-To learn more about how Specialized Physical Therapy can help, contact us here to set up a consultation or make an appointment.
+To learn more about how Specialized Physical Therapy can help improve your abdominal strength, contact us here to set up a consultation or give us a call @ 201-773-8851 today.